Underdetermination in Classic and Modern Tests of General Relativity: Underdetermination and Theory Equivalence

 Strong underdetermination is understandably seen as a serious threat to scientific realism because the existence of empirically equivalent yet putatively distinct models calls into question the extent to which our scientific models can correspond fully to reality---surely, the realist thought goes, at most \emph{one} of those models can correspond to reality, so what gives?
 If multiple, ontologically distinct models can correctly describe the same phenomena, what license do we have for adopting a realist attitude towards the non-observable structures in the models of our theories?
 There is thus a serious motivation to deny that instances of strong underdetermination truly exist.

-In this article, we argue that there are instances of both strong and weak underdetermination within gravitational physics at the level of the most significant regimes and tests that most would consider to be conclusively settled in the favour GR.
-For example, there are theories that are known to be dynamically equivalent to GR, but which postulate very different kinds of geometrical structures in their description of gravity.
-These are the `Teleparallel Equivalent to General Relativity' (TEGR), which is by now somewhat known in the philosophical literature and describes gravitational effects using torsion in a flat spacetime, and the `Symmetric Teleparallel Equivalent to General Relativity' (STGR), which is substantially less well-known in the existing philosophical literature and describes gravity as a manifestation of non-metricity in a flat spacetime.
-As we shall see, no empirical test could ever discriminate between these theories,\footnote{At least within the regime of classical physics: the theories do differ by boundary terms (see \textcite{WolfRead} for philosophical discussion) which might manifest as instantionic effects after path integral quantisation---this, however, deserves to be worked out in detail, and we won't discuss it further in this article, save for some brief remarks in \S\ref{s8}.
-It's also worth making the technical point here that in making this claim, we're restricting to GR models set on parallelizable manifolds: doing so undermines none of the points which we'll go on to make in this article.} which are collectively known as the `geometrical trinity' of relativistic gravitational theories \parencite{Heisenberg}.
-Modulo an interpretive move to collapse this trinity into one theory, this is arguable a live case of strong underdetermination.
+In this article, we argue that there are underappreciated instances of both strong and weak underdetermination within gravitational physics at the level of the most significant tests of gravity.
+For example, there are theories that are known to be dynamically equivalent to GR (i.e.,~they are equivalent at the level of their equations of motion---more on this in \S\ref{s5}), but which postulate very different kinds of geometrical structures in their description of gravity.
+These are the `Teleparallel Equivalent to General Relativity' (TEGR), which is by now somewhat known in the philosophical literature and describes gravitational effects using torsion in a flat spacetime, and the `Symmetric Teleparallel Equivalent to General Relativity' (STEGR), which is far less well-known in the existing philosophical literature and describes gravity as a manifestation of non-metricity in a flat spacetime.\footnote{Here, by `flat', we mean in the sense of affine geometry: the Riemann tensors associated to the affine connections of both TEGR and STEGR are vanishing.}